 Teachers will use the code "R" (remediation required) to indicate when student achievement has fallen below level 1.
 "R" signals that additional learning is required before the student begins to achieve success in meeting the curricular expectations.
 Through consultation with parents/guardians, strategies to address the student's specific learning needs will be developed in order to support the student.

-Teachers will assign a percentage mark on report cards to indicate achievement below fifty (50) per cent.
-A mark of thirty (30) per cent will be issued for a mark below thirty (30) per cent which signals that additional learning is required before the student begins to achieve success with the need for the development of strategies to address the student's specific learning needs.
+Teachers will assign a percentage mark on report cards to indicate achievement below fifty (50) per cent, ranging from thirty (30) to forty-five (45) per cent, in the professional judgement of the teacher.